 California's Office of Environmental Health Hazard Assessment (OEHHA) does not treat a baby like a small adult.
 Its Age Sensitivity Factor weighs cancer risk from early-life exposure 10 times higher per dose for the window from the third trimester through age 2, 3 times higher for ages 2 to under 16, and 1x for adults 16 and older.
 So a carcinogen like arsenic, already health-protective at just 0.004 ppb for adults (2,500 times below the 10 ppb legal limit), needs an even stricter target for a formula-fed newborn.
 This is the science behind giving newborns their own safe level instead of borrowing the adult one.

 Most water rules are built around a healthy 150-pound adult.
-That works until you pour the same water into a bottle.
-A newborn drinks a huge volume relative to body weight, clears toxins with half-finished enzyme systems, and, crucially, is building tissue at a rate no adult body matches.
-OEHHA's methodology captures that last point in a way most consumer water advice never mentions: for cancer-causing chemicals, when you are exposed matters as much as how much.
+That works fine until you pour the same water into a bottle.
+A newborn drinks a lot of water relative to body weight.
+Her liver is still assembling the enzymes that clear toxins.
+And her body is building tissue at a pace no adult body comes close to.
+OEHHA's methodology picks up on that last point in a way consumer water advice almost never does: with cancer-causing chemicals, when you are exposed matters as much as how much.

-Here's the question this post answers.
+So the question here is a specific one.
 Why does the same drop of contaminated water carry more cancer risk for a baby than for you, and by how much?

 What Is OEHHA's Age Sensitivity Factor?